 Rousseau was also a Boy Scout attempting to become an Eagle Scout before his 18th birthday.

-On August 12, 2017, Rousseau led members of Vanguard America at the deadly "Unite the Right" rally in Charlottesville, Virginia.
-He is in the foreground of several photos depicting James Alex Fields, Jr., the young man facing first-degree murder charges for allegedly ramming his vehicle into a crowd of protesters and killing 32-year-old Heather Heyer.
+On Aug.
+12, 2017, Rousseau led members of Vanguard America at the deadly "Unite the Right" rally in Charlottesville, Virginia.
+He is in the foreground of several photos depicting James Alex Fields, Jr., the man convicted of killing Heather Heyer, when he mowed his car into a crowd of anti-racist protesters.
 Fields marched with members of Vanguard America and carried a shield bearing the organization’s emblem.

-In an August 14, 2017, post to a Vanguard America Discord server, Rousseau told members that, “The statement [issued by Vanguard America about Fields] never said that what he did was wrong, just clarified that he wasn’t a member.
+In an Aug.14, 2017, post to a Vanguard America Discord server, Rousseau told members that, “The statement [issued by Vanguard America about Fields] never said that what he did was wrong, just clarified that he wasn’t a member.
 People aren’t buying it anyways.”

 On May 5, 2017, on behalf of Irizarry, Rousseau announced that Vanguard America would be breaking its Discord servers into regions.
 Rousseau was a moderator, with authority to ban users at his discretion which allowed him to wrest control of the organization’s chat servers from Irizarry.